akvorado/akvorado/console/data/docs/00-intro.md

 Once running, *Akvorado* web interface should be running on port 8080.

 A few synthetic flows are generated in the background.
-They can be disabled by removing the `akvorado-exporter*` services from `docker-compose.yml`, or by stopping them with `docker-compose stop akvorado-exporter{1,2,3,4}`, or by removing the associated configuration in `akvorado.yaml`.
+They can be disabled by removing the `:docker-compose-demo.yml` string from `.env`, or by stopping them with `docker-compose stop akvorado-exporter{1,2,3,4}`, or by removing the associated configuration in `akvorado.yaml`.